JuliaDynamics/Agents.jl/docs/src/performance_tips.md

 include(t)
 ```

-We see that Unions of up to three different Agent types do not suffer much.
-Hence, if you have less than four agent types in your model, using different types is still a valid option.
-For more agent types however we recommend using the [`@multiagent`](@ref) macro.

-Finally, we also have a more realistic benchmark of the two approaches at `test/performance/multiagent_vs_union.jl` where the
-result of running the model with the two methodologies are
+Finally, we also have a more realistic benchmark of the two approaches at `test/performance/multiagent_vs_union.jl` where each type has a different set of behaviour unlike in the previous benchmark.
+The result of running the model with the two methodologies are

 ```@example performance_2
 using Agents